zama-ai/fhevmjs/docs/solidity/functions.md

 The reencrypt functions takes as inputs a ciphertext and a public encryption key (namely, a [NaCl box](https://nacl.cr.yp.to/index.html)).

-During reencryption, the ciphertext is decrypted using the network private key (threshold decryption protocol in the works).
+During reencryption, the ciphertext is decrypted using the network private key (the threshold decryption protocol is in the works).
 Then, the decrypted result is encrypted under the user-provided public encryption key.
 The result of this encryption is sent back to the caller as `bytes memory`.